aaron5670/REST-API-Server/readme.rst

 It is made for future projects that want to use a REST API.

 *********
-This REST API server uses the following libraries
+This REST API Server uses the following libraries
 *********

 -  `Ion Auth <http://github.com/benedmunds/CodeIgniter-Ion-Auth>`_